Glacier & Waterton Lakes National Parks

 A little history of the area: In the early 20th century James J. Hill, president of the Great Northern Railway, set down track and built lodges in the area to entice well-heeled easterners to visit.
 In fact, this savvy entrepreneur originated the phrase, "See America First" as a slogan to encourage wealthy Americans to travel by train to the west and to stay in the mountain lodges.
 After WWII the hotels and chalets in the park fell into disrepair.
 Luckily, the hotels were saved from demolition, renovated and preserved for future generations.
 These special historic lodges, dotted throughout the park, are no more than 50-60 miles apart.
 They take us back in time and provide us with the perfect distances to cycle from one to the next, making this ideal for bike touring!

-Our tour begins in West Glacier, Montana where we will enjoy our first night's stay at the Belton Chalet.
-This 100-year old chalet is a National Historic Landmark Hotel and provides us a lovely start to our week-long tour.
+Our tour begins in East Glacier, Montana where we will enjoy our first night's stay at the Glacier Park Lodge.
+This 100-year old lodge is famous for its giant Douglas fir trees and provides us a lovely start to our tour.

-Next we ride 60 miles into the heart of the park as we travel to the Many Glacier Hotel.
+Our first day's ride of 60 miles takes us into the heart of the park as we travel to the Many Glacier Hotel.
 Called the "Switzerland of North America," Many Glacier, the largest of the lodges, sits on the shores of Swiftcurrent Lake in a truly idyllic setting.
 Much of the hotel was renovated in 2016.

 Continuing north for 54 miles, we leave the U.S. and cross into Canada, making our way to the village of Waterton.
 We have 2 nights in Waterton to enjoy a day off the bike (if you wish) in our alpine environs.
 You might like to take a boat trip on the lake for a short hike, spend the day exploring the town, or take a short ride to Cameron Lake.